TermiT/Flycut/readme.md

 **MacAppStore:**
 Download from the App Store [here](http://itunes.apple.com/us/app/flycut-clipboard-manager/id442160987?mt=12)

-Note: the App Store version is not up to date - if you want the latest version with all the features, you will have to compile Flycut yourself.
+Note: the App Store version is not up to date - if you want the latest version with all the features, you will have to download DRM-Free version or compile Flycut yourself.

+**DRM-Free:**
+Download latest DRM-Free verision [here](https://github.com/TermiT/Flycut/releases)

+**Contributors:**
+Check the list of contributors [here](https://github.com/TermiT/Flycut/graphs/contributors)

 **License:**
 MIT